This post may contain affiliate links. You can view our affiliate disclosure here.

 In general, accuracy can be considered acceptable if it’s within seven yards of the correct reading.
 You’ll find that most GPS watch models have similar accuracy, since they use the same satellites to calculate distance.

 However, another aspect to this aside from distance measurements is the accuracy of the course maps.
 For example, are all the bunkers and hazards included and are they in the correct location?
-If the map of your local course isn’t entirely accurate, it can have a significant negative impact on your experience.
+If the map of your local course isn’t entirely accurate, it can have a negative impact on your experience.

 One thing you might want to do if you have a watch with slope adjustment is to verify the accuracy of the yardages by using a slope-enabled laser rangefinder.
 If there is a large discrepancy there, the slope feature on your golf GPS watch might not be so great.